 This is a startling section of the route.
 As the A55 tunnels under the Penmaenbach headland, the cycleway follows the old, steeper road alignment hewn out of the rock.
 It then nestles into a narrow space between the road and the railway, perhaps less scenic than the beachside path before Llandudno, but still enjoyable and with plenty of sea views.
 The bridges at Pen-y-Clip, after Penmaenmawr, were installed in 2009 and made a previously precarious length much more enjoyable.

 Llanfairfechan (60mi) For the ten miles from Llanfairfechan to Bangor, the route takes on a very different quality – a quiet lanes route of the sort that the National Cycle Network does so well.
 Narrow country roads with high hedges and little traffic follow the northern edge of the Carneddau mountains, peering down at the A55 below and the sea beyond.
 It’s hillier than before – you’ll hit the heady heights of 75m at one point.
 But it’s never strenuous, and the rural lanes feel like a breath of fresh inland air after so long beside the coast.
+Alternatively, from Abergwyngregyn, there’s a new (2023) roadside cyclepath on the north side of the A55.

 On the run in to Bangor, the route joins NCN 82 (Lon Las Ogwen, a cul-de-sac route into Snowdonia) along a winding woodland cycleway.
 This follows the course of the old mineral railway along the Cegin valley.
 Where the river flows into the Menai Straits, the cycleway runs alongside the waterfront, heading for Bangor’s long but understated pier – bereft of the amusement arcades and gift shops that characterise many piers, but a lovely spot for a coffee and a cake while you watch seabirds wheeling by.